 Insects other than helicoverpa are rarely a problem in chickpeas.
-Chickpeas secrete an organic acid (malic acid) from hairs on their leaves, stems and pods, which makes the crop unattractive to insects.
+Chickpeas secrete an organic acid (malic acid) from hairs on their leaves, stems and pods that makes the crop unattractive to insects.
 Seedling pests, such as mites and cutworm, can attack chickpeas, but are seldom an economic problem.

 Insect pest risk